Ingest: The Bitter Lesson

 Extractable Value

-3. The "implicit assumptions" caveat: Sinz et al.'s observation that "without the right (implicit) assumptions, generalization is impossible" is an important nuance the KB has not captured.
-Even general-purpose methods embed assumptions — they just embed fewer, more general ones.
-This matters for llm-do's design: the question is not "no assumptions" but "which assumptions will age well?" [experiment] — could inform a note on durable vs. brittle design assumptions.
+The "implicit assumptions" caveat as a named concept.
+Sinz et al.'s observation that "without the right (implicit) assumptions, generalisation is impossible" remains under-captured.
+Even general methods embed assumptions; they embed fewer, more general ones.
+The question is not "no assumptions" but "which assumptions will age well?"
+This nuances the bitter lesson in a way the current notes only imply: the lesson is about assumption quality, generality, and reach, not assumption absence. [quick-win]

-6. Sutton's two scaling techniques as a classification tool: Search and learning are identified as the two general-purpose methods that scale.
-Using this as a lens on llm-do features: which features enable search (eval-driven iteration, prompt variant exploration)?
-Which enable learning (artifact accumulation, crystallisation)?
-Which do neither (and are therefore bitter-lesson-vulnerable)? [experiment] — could inform architecture documentation.
+Sutton's two techniques as a design lens.
+Search and learning are the two general-purpose methods Sutton identifies.
+Which KB operations implement search (eval-driven iteration, /connect discovery, /validate passes)?
+Which implement learning (artifact accumulation, codification, distillation)?
+Which do neither and are therefore bitter-lesson-vulnerable? [experiment]